 Dentists use different levels of sedation, depending upon the cooperation level and expected the duration of treatment.

 This type of sedation is also called mild sedation.
-The patient is asked to wear a mask which provides a continuous supply of a mixture of oxygen and nitrous oxide (laughing) gas.
+The patient is asked to wear a mask that provides a continuous supply of a mixture of oxygen and nitrous oxide (laughing) gas.
 Inhalation of nitrous oxide makes the patient drowsy, calm and relaxed.
-The effect of inhalation sedation with nitrous oxide goes away as soon the supply of the gas is terminated.
+The effect of inhalation sedation with nitrous oxide goes away as soon as the supply of the gas is terminated.

 It is a form of mild-moderate sedation.
 In this type of sedation, dentists prescribe patients with an oral sedative.
 Patients have to take one dose at night before their appointment, and the other one four hours before they visit their dentists.
 Usually, sedative medication with a short or moderate duration of action is used for oral sedation.
 Unlike inhalation sedation, the sedative effects of oral sedation appear slowly and tend to last for a longer time.

 What is Oral Sedation Used for?

 Oral sedation is used in patients who are moderately apprehensive or anxious, and patients with mental or neurological illnesses who cannot sit still in the dental chair for prolonged durations.
 However, oral sedation is not used for mentally or physically challenged patients for whom the oral route of administrating medication is not allowed by their physicians.